LeonardV/repairing_unhappy_covariances/README.md

 # Local Repair of Unhappy Covariances
 R toolkit for repairing non-converging SEM covariance matrices using XGBoost-guided SHAP diagnostics.

-When structural equation models fail to converge on observed covariance matrices, this tool identifies the destabilizing correlations and applies minimal, targeted corrections.
-The pipeline trains a binary classifier on adversarial covariance matrices, uses SHAP values to pinpoint problematic correlation pairs, and repairs the matrix via forward-search with bisection — preserving as much of the original structure as possible.
+When structural equation models fail to converge on observed covariance matrices, this tool identifies the unhappy covariances and applies minimal, targeted corrections.
+The pipeline trains a binary classifier on adversarial covariance matrices, uses SHAP values to pinpoint problematic covariances, and repairs the matrix via forward-search with bisection — preserving as much of the original structure as possible.

 ## How it works